Classless Inter-Domain Routing: IPv6 CIDR blocks

 The large address size of IPv6 permitted worldwide route summarization and guaranteed sufficient address pools at each site.
 The standard subnet size for IPv6 networks is a block, which is required for the operation of stateless address autoconfiguration.
-At first, the IETF recommended in as a best practice that all end sites receive address allocations, but criticism and reevaluation of actual needs and practices has led to more flexible allocation recommendations in suggesting a significantly smaller allocation for some sites, such as a block for residential networks.
+At first, the IETF recommended in RFC 3177 as a best practice that all end sites receive address allocations, but criticism and reevaluation of actual needs and practices has led to more flexible allocation recommendations in RFC 6177 suggesting a significantly smaller allocation for some sites, such as a block for residential networks.

 This IPv6 subnetting reference lists the sizes for IPv6 subnetworks.
 Different types of network links may require different subnet sizes.
 The subnet mask separates the bits of the network identifier prefix from the bits of the interface identifier.
 Selecting a smaller prefix size results in fewer number of networks covered, but with more addresses within each network.